lucee/lucee-docs/docs/04.guides/13.Various/32.tutorial-lucee/04.tutorial-reporting-bugs/page.md

 You can supply a patch to be analyzed to the Lucee development team.
 How can you do that?

 * First, start a discussion on the mailing list
-* Fork Lucee on github [https://github.com/lucee/Lucee](https://github.com/lucee/Lucee).
+* Fork Lucee on GitHub [https://github.com/lucee/Lucee](https://github.com/lucee/Lucee).
 * Create an issue in JIRA
 * Commit your patch and send a pull request. (ask on the mailing list first if you are unsure which branch to use)